 This scholarship was established by Mrs. Louis J. Drennen and Mrs. Sue P. Drennen in memory of their late husbands, Charles and Houston Drennen of Birmingham, Alabama.
-The scholarship is awarded each year to a college student.

 Class of 1935 Endowment Fund

 This scholarship is awarded annually to students who possess demonstrated potential for academic success and leadership.
 Preference will be given to students who have financial need.
 The Fund was established in 1986 by members of the Marion Military Institute Class of 1935, who had just celebrated their 50th reunion.